Tea Tree Purifying & Balancing Conditioner

-Certified by The Vegan Society and made with 97% ingredients of natural origin, including organically-grown Community Fair Trade tea tree oil from Kenya and Community Fair Trade organic aloe vera from Mexico, our super conditioner leaves oily hair feeling softer, lighter, healthier and restored with moisture.*
+Registered by The Vegan Society and made with 97% ingredients of natural origin, including organically-grown Community Fair Trade tea tree oil from Kenya and Community Fair Trade organic aloe vera from Mexico, our super Tea Tree conditioner leaves oily hair feeling softer, lighter, healthier and restored with moisture.*

-Made with Vegan Silk Protein, use this seriously refreshing conditioner as part of our 3-step Tea Tree routine to help repair hair from the inside out.*
+Made with Vegan Silk Protein, use this seriously refreshing conditioner as part of our 3-step Tea Tree hair care routine to help repair hair from the inside out.*

 - Refreshingly light conditioner

 - Perfect for oily hair and scalp

 - Leave hair feeling softer, lighter and refreshed*